An Act relating to reprints of legislation and for other purposes related to legislation

 A marginal note to a provision of a law, or a note to a provision of a law appearing in and at the beginning of the provision, may be treated as the heading to the provision.

-The format and printing style of a law (including, for example, the setting out of the provisions, the placement of conjunctives and disjunctives and the use of capital letters, punctuation, hyphens, italics, bolding and quotation marks) may be brought into line with current legislative drafting practice.
+The format and printing style of a law (including, for example, the setting out of the provisions, the placement of conjunctives and disjunctives and the use of capital letters, punctuation, hyphens, italics, bolding and quotation marks) may be brought into line with current legislative drafting practice.‘(2) In this section—may replace

-In the following provision heading, the bracketed words may be omitted—
+In the following provision heading, the bracketed words may be omitted—‘(SECTION 2.2 INDUSTRIAL MATTER)

 2.2 Industrial matter’.